 Section l. - Composition of the Board of Directors

-The Board of Directors (the “Board”) shall consist of the elected officers of The Society, as nominated, and elected in accordance with Article VIII, all of whom shall have the right to vote.
+The Board of Directors (the “Board”) shall consist of the elected Officers of The Society, as nominated, and elected in accordance with Article VIII, all of whom shall have the right to vote.
 Notwithstanding the preceding sentence, the Board shall be made up of not less than three (3) nor more than nine (9) voting members.

-In addition, the following shall be listed as ex officio, non-voting members of the Board:
+In addition, the following shall be listed as non-voting members of the Board:

+the IMA Trustees for District Four (Ex-officio)

+the IMA CEO (Ex-officio)

-the IMA Trustees for District Four, the IMA CEO, the Executive Director of The Society, and the Ada Canyon Medical Education Consortium’s Executive Director.
+the Executive Director of The Society (Ex-officio)

+a medical Resident Representative practicing in Ada County and elected by the Board from a process so designated by it.
+(Elected)

 Section 2. - Powers and Duties of the Board of Directors